Computationally-efficient Graph Modeling with Refined Graph Random Features: Experiments

 \section{Experiments}

 In this section, we showcase the ability of GRFs++ to efficiently approximate graph node kernels (see Sec. \ref{sec:exp-general-est}), including with larger diameters.
-Furthermore, we show downstream applications of GRFs++ in graph classification, node clustering tasks and normal field predicion on meshes (see Sec \ref{sec:exp-downstream}).
-We use the graph diffusion kernel.
+Furthermore, we show downstream applications of GRFs++ in graph classification, node clustering tasks and normal field prediction on meshes (see Sec \ref{sec:exp-downstream}).
+We use the graph diffusion kernel for all experiments in this section.
+Furthermore, we provide kernel estimation for other kernels including : (1) $(\mathbf{I}-\mathbf{W})^{-1}$, (2) $(\mathbf{I}-\mathbf{W}^{2})^{-1}$, (3) $\exp(\frac{\mathbf{W^{2}}}{4})$ in Sec.~\ref{sec:other_kernels} (Fig.~\ref{fig:estimation-2},~\ref{fig:estimation-3}, and~\ref{fig:estimation-4}).
+For all these kernels, GRF++ outperform GRF.